In China, the 'Red Holy Land', tourists celebrate the centenary of the Communist Party | ExBulletin

 In China, the ‘Red Holy Land’, tourists celebrate the centenary of the Communist Party

-Tourists pose for photos on Chairman Mao’s bed as the Chinese Communist Party – much criticized abroad – marks its centenary at home with public relations including office history outings, big-budget movies and carefully designed media tours.
+Yan’an, China – Tourists pose for photos on Chairman Mao Zedong’s bed as the much-criticized Chinese Communist Party abroad marks its centenary at home with a public relations push that includes office history outings, movies in big budget and carefully crafted media tours.

-The ruling party, which celebrates the 100th anniversary of its founding in Shanghai last July, launched a propaganda blitz praising its achievements over the past century in guiding a poor and divided nation eviscerated by war into a global superpower.
+The ruling party, which celebrates the 100th anniversary of its founding in Shanghai in July, has launched a propaganda blitz touting its achievements over the past century in nurturing a poor and divided nation eviscerated by war into a global superpower.

-The glitz is not diluted by the acrimony of the West, where politicians, pundits and business leaders warn of the party’s oversized ambitions and criticize its human rights record.
+The pump is not watered down by criticism from the West, where politicians, pundits and business leaders warn of the party’s oversized ambitions and denounce its human rights record.

-In Yan’an, a city in western China that presents itself as a “Red Holy Land” where the party crouched in 1935 at the end of the long march to build a revolution, thousands of tourists flock every day to the dark caves where Mao Zedong and his comrades returned home.
+In Yan’an, a city in western China that presents itself as a “Red Holy Land” where the party curled up in 1935 at the end of the long march to build a revolution, thousands of tourists flocked to it. every day to the dark caves that Mao Zedong and his comrades returned home.

 Tourists come in large family groups or on tours organized by their employers, including a group from Hunan who unveiled a Chinese-language banner made for the centenary, declaring their employment at a property management company.